-Slow cookers are a great way to make a delicious, hot meal without having to spend hours in the kitchen.
+Slow cooker is a great way to make a delicious, hot meal without having to spend hours in the kitchen.
 However, transporting a hot slow cooker can be tricky.
 Here are some tips for transporting a hot slow cooker:

 - Make sure the slow cooker is securely wrapped.
 Use towels or blankets to insulate the pot and prevent it from shifting during transport.